NadeemDin/azure-database-migration172/README.md

 # Azure Database Migration Project

 ## Overview

-This project aims to architect and implement a cloud-based database system on Microsoft Azure, showcasing hands-on expertise in cloud engineering.
-The project involves establishing a production environment database and migrating it to Azure SQL Database.
+Welcome to the Azure Database Migration Project!
+This project showcases the creation and implementation of a cloud-based database system on Microsoft Azure, demonstrating practical skills in cloud engineering.
+Our journey involves setting up a production environment database and smoothly migrating it to Azure SQL Database.

-## 1. Virtual Machine Setup:
+## Virtual Machine Setup

-### 1.1 Provisioning the VM
+In the initial phase, we create a Windows Virtual Machine (VM) to emulate the functions of a Windows server, resembling an on-premise system within a company.
+This VM serves as a secure repository for the company's database.
+Here's a quick rundown of the setup process:

 - **Virtual Machine Creation:**
-   - Created a new Windows VM using [Virtualization Platform].
+   - Use your chosen virtualization platform to create a new Windows VM.
-   - Allocated sufficient resources (CPU, RAM, Storage).
+   - Allocate sufficient resources (CPU, RAM, Storage).

 - **Windows Installation:**
-   - Installed the Windows Server operating system on the VM.
+   - Install the Windows Server operating system on the VM.

 - **Network Configuration:**
-   - Assigned a static IP address to the VM.
+   - Assign a static IP address to the VM.
-   - Configured DNS and gateway settings.
+   - Configure DNS and gateway settings.
-   - Ensured the VM is on the same network as the local machine.
+   - Ensure the VM is on the same network as your local machine.

 - **Firewall Rules:**
-   - Configured Windows Firewall to allow RDP traffic (port 3389).
+   - Set up Windows Firewall to allow RDP traffic (port 3389).
-   - Opened necessary ports for SQL Server (port 1433).
+   - Open necessary ports for SQL Server (port 1433).

-### 1.2 Remote Connection to the VM
+- **Remote Connection to the VM:**

-- **RDP Connection:**
-   - Connected to the VM using Remote Desktop Connection.
+   - Connect to the VM using Remote Desktop Connection.
-   - Entered the VM's static IP address and login credentials.
+   - Enter the VM's static IP address and login credentials.

-## 2. SQL Server Installation
+## SQL Server Installation

-### 2.1 SQL Server Installation
+With the VM set up, it's time to install SQL Server.
+Follow these steps:

+- **SQL Server Installation:**
-- Downloaded the SQL Server installation package.
+   - Download the SQL Server installation package.
-- Followed the installation wizard, selecting appropriate options.
+   - Follow the installation wizard, selecting appropriate options.
-- Configured authentication and set a strong password for the SA account.
+   - Configure authentication and set a strong password for the SA account.

-### 2.2 SQL Server Management Studio (SSMS)
+- **SQL Server Management Studio (SSMS):**

-- Downloaded and installed SSMS.
+   - Download and install SSMS.

-### 2.3 Database Creation
+## Database Creation

+We're using the AdventureWorks database, a comprehensive sample database for our project.
+Follow these steps:

 - **AdventureWorks Database:**
-   - Obtained the AdventureWorks backup file and saved it in 'C:\Program Files\Microsoft SQL Server\MSSQL16.MSSQLSERVER\MSSQL\Backup'.
-   - Restored the AdventureWorks database using SSMS.

-## 3. Migration Setup:

-I will create an Azure SQL Database with the intention of migrating both schema and data from my local database to this newly created Azure SQL Database.

-## 4. Azure SQL Database Setup

-### 4.1 Creation of Azure SQL Database

-- Created an Azure SQL Database to serve as the target for database migration.

-### 4.2 SQL Server Authentication

-- Configured SQL Server to use SQL login as the chosen authentication method.

-### 4.3 Firewall Rules

-- Ensured that the SQL Server has appropriate firewall rules, including adding the local machine's IP address to the firewall settings.

-## 5. Azure Data Studio Configuration

-### 5.1 Installation of Azure Data Studio

-- Installed and configured Azure Data Studio on the production Windows VM.

-### 5.2 Connection to On-Premise Database

-- Used Azure Data Studio to establish a connection to the existing on-premise database.

-### 5.3 Connection to Azure SQL Database

-- Established a connection to the newly created Azure SQL Database using Azure Data Studio.

-## 6. Schema Migration

-### 6.1 Installation of SQL Server Schema Compare Extension

-- Installed the SQL Server Schema Compare extension within Azure Data Studio.

-### 6.2 Schema Comparison and Migration

-- Leveraged the extension to compare and migrate the schema from the on-premise database to the Azure SQL Database.

-## 7. Data Migration

-### 7.1 Installation of Azure SQL Migration Extension

-- Installed the Azure SQL Migration extension within Azure Data Studio.

-### 7.2 Data Transfer

-- Utilized the extension to transfer data from the on-premise database to the Azure SQL Database, ensuring a smooth migration process.

-## 8. Validation

-### 8.1 Comprehensive Validation

-- Conducted a thorough validation of the migrated database, inspecting data, schema, and configurations to ensure successful migration and data integrity.

-## Additional Considerations

-### 9. Security

-- Ensured VM and SQL Server are secured following best practices.
+   - Obtain the AdventureWorks backup file.
+   - Save it in 'C:\Program Files\Microsoft SQL Server\MSSQL16.MSSQLSERVER\MSSQL\Backup'.
+   - Restore the AdventureWorks database using SSMS.

+## Migration Setup

+Now, let's migrate both schema and data from our local database to Azure SQL Database.

+## Azure SQL Database Setup

+Prepare the target for migration by setting up the Azure SQL Database:

+- **Creation of Azure SQL Database:**
+   - Create an Azure SQL Database for migration.

+- **SQL Server Authentication:**
+   - Configure SQL Server to use SQL login.

+- **Firewall Rules:**
+   - Ensure the SQL Server has appropriate firewall rules.

+## Azure Data Studio Configuration

+Set up Azure Data Studio for seamless migration:

+- **Installation of Azure Data Studio:**
+   - Install and configure Azure Data Studio on the production Windows VM.

+- **Connection to On-Premise Database:**
+   - Use Azure Data Studio to establish a connection to the existing on-premise database.

+- **Connection to Azure SQL Database:**
+   - Connect to the newly created Azure SQL Database using Azure Data Studio.

+## Schema Migration

+Migrate the schema with the SQL Server Schema Compare extension:

+- **Installation of SQL Server Schema Compare Extension:**
+   - Install the extension within Azure Data Studio.

+- **Schema Comparison and Migration:**
+   - Leverage the extension to compare and migrate the schema from the on-premise database to the Azure SQL Database.

+## Data Migration

+Transfer data seamlessly using the Azure SQL Migration extension:

+- **Installation of Azure SQL Migration Extension:**
+   - Install the extension within Azure Data Studio.

+- **Data Transfer:**
+   - Utilize the extension to transfer data from the on-premise database to the Azure SQL Database.

+## Validation

+Ensure a successful migration with a comprehensive validation process:

+- **Comprehensive Validation:**
+   - Inspect data, schema, and configurations to guarantee a successful migration and data integrity.

+## Database Backup and Restoration

+In this section, we'll cover the essential steps for generating a full backup of the production database, securing it locally, and establishing a robust backup strategy for a development environment.

+### 1. Production Database Backup

+Begin by creating a safety net for unforeseen issues by generating a full backup of the production database hosted on the Windows VM.
+Follow these steps:

+1. **Generate Backup:**
+   - Use SQL Server tools to create a full backup of the production database.

+2. **Local Storage:**
+   - Once the backup is complete, store the resultant backup file in a designated location on the local computer.

+### 2. Azure Blob Storage Configuration

+Securely store your database backups in Azure Blob Storage for an extra layer of protection.
+Here's how:

+1. **Configure Azure Blob Storage:**
+   - Start by configuring an Azure Blob Storage account.

+2. **Upload to Blob Storage:**
+   - Upload the previously created database backup file to the Blob Storage container.

+### 3. Development Environment Setup

+Create a controlled experimentation environment, similar to a sandbox, for development purposes.
+Follow these steps:

+1. **Provision New Windows VM:**
+   - Provision a new Windows VM mirroring the development setup.

+2. **Install SQL Server:**
+   - Install SQL Server on the new VM to mimic the necessary database infrastructure.

+3. **Restore Database Backup:**
+   - Restore the database backup from the blob storage onto this new "sandbox" environment.

+### 4. Automated Backups for Development

+Implement an automated backup strategy for your development environment using SSMS.
+Here's how:

+1. **Management Task with SSMS:**
+   - On your development Windows VM, use SSMS to establish a Management Task.

+2. **Configure Backup Schedule:**
+   - Configure a weekly backup schedule using the SSMS maintenance plan wizard to ensure consistent protection for your evolving work and simplify recovery for your development environment if needed.
+This was configured to upload to the Azure blob storage.